akhil1907/Simple-Video-Feed-iOS-App/README.md

 Networking: Network layer implementation for API communication.
 Resources: Assets, localization files, and other resources.
 Installation
-Clone the repository from [GitHub Repo URL].
+Clone the repository from [[GitHub Repo URL]](https://github.com/akhil1907/Simple-Video-Feed-iOS-App).
 Open the project in Xcode.
 Build and run the app on a simulator or device.